Sum2dou/sum2dou.github.io/_pages/misc.md

 ![champions](https://sum2dou.github.io/images/champion.jpg)
 <center>We are the champion!
 Win the championship in the CUGH dancing competition</center>

-I love everything that is wonderful such as delicious food and beautiful scenery😊
+I love everything that is wonderful such as delicious food and beautiful scenery😊I also love reading（literature， society，physics,science fiction and so on）, writing and pets🐕🐱。
+You can say I have a wide range of hobbies. 😀